-His list of six cases (F1, F2, ..., F6) is almost the same as that of al-Khwārizmī, the only difference being an inversion in the end, F5 = Kh6, F6 = Kh5; all cases are also defined in normalized shape, the reduction of non-normalized equations being taught separately.
+His list of six cases (F1, F2, ..., F6) is almost the same as that of al-Khwārizmī, the only difference being an inversion at the end, F5 = Kh6, F6 = Kh5; all cases are also defined in normalized shape, the reduction of non-normalized equations being taught separately.
 In the very first [B406;G623], the term census is introduced as a replacement for quadratus, "when the square, which is called census, is made equal to roots".

 The numerical example used in connection with the rule and the proof for F4, "census and roots made equal to number", coincides with that of al-Khwārizmī; the others not.
+Nor are the proofs the same.
+We may look at that for F4.
+As in al-Khwārizmī's treatise, there are two, but they are different.
+The first builds on a diagram lettered a-b-c-d-...,

-$^{^{195}}$ In the margin in Boncompagni's manuscript is also written "Maumeht", an obvious reference to Muḥammad ibn Mūsā al-Khwārizmī.
+195 In the margin in Boncompagni's manuscript is also written "Maumeht", an obvious reference to Muhammad ibn Mūsā al-Khwārizmī.
 However, this reference is absent from V_F , and can therefore be supposed to have been added by a later copyist or user (Giusti also does not mention it).
 It corresponds to the beginning of Gerard's translation [ed.
 Hughes 1986: 233], Liber Maumeti filii Moysi Alchoarismi de algebra et almuchabala incipit (but might also reflect Guglielmo de Lunis's translation, cf. below, p.
-280).

-Nor are the proofs the same.
-We may look at that for F4.
-As in al-Khwārizmī's treatise, there are two, but they are different.
-The first builds on a diagram lettered a-b-c-d-..., thus apparently of Fibonacci's own making.
+273).

+thus apparently of Fibonacci's own making.
 Euclid is not mentioned, but the inspiration seems to be Elements II.4, not II.6, and the construction goes "the other way round": At first, a square abcd is made, where each side is requested to be larger than 5 ells (the style is thus that of a synthesis rather than an analysis).
 Next points s, f, g and h are made with the distances indicated in the diagram, and lines eh and fg are drawn, crossing at i.
 Then the census can be identified with the square ef - etc.

-The second proof has some similarity with al-Khwārizmī's second proof, but there is no cutting and pasting.
+The second proof has some similarity

+with al-Khwārizmī's second proof, but there is no cutting and pasting.
 It is simply requested that the square ei be the census, that ten roots be applied to the side de, and that t be the midpoint of he.
 This has some family likeness to the proof given by Abū Kāmil, but both the Arabic text [ed. trans.
 Rashed 2012: 254] and the medieval Latin translation [ed.
 Sesiano 1993: 328] include a justified reference to Elements II.
 Given Fibonacci's propensity to cite Euclid when he knows it is warranted we may assume that he was inspired indirectly by Abū Kamil - but we may be sure that he did not use Abū Kāmil directly.
 Since even the first proof includes no reference to Euclid, we can be fairly certain that Fibonacci, though making his own version, was inspired not by Euclid but by some later source.